What is PEEP?

 How it all started

-Visiting a palm oil plantation allowed participants to deepen their understanding of the collaboration between RMFR and local farmers in protecting the peat hydrogeological system.
+We visited an oil palm plantation which allowed participants to understand the need for collaboration between RMFR and local farmers in protecting the peat swamp forest.

 Through all this engagement we have learned the crucial role of peatland ecosystems in the Haze and Climate Change issues.
 This has inspired us to begin the People’s Expedition to Experience Peat (PEEP).